MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Ths script display the content of the /etc/passwd file

 ## Task 3 - What about 2?
-The script uses the less command to view contents from two directories
+The script uses the less command to view contents from two files